renderghost/tailgunner-chrome-extension/README.md

 ### From Chrome Web Store
 1. Visit the [Chrome Web Store](https://chrome.google.com/webstore) (coming soon)
-2. Search for "Tailginner"
+2. Search for "Tailgunner"
 3. Click "Add to Chrome"

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" using the toggle in the top-right corner
-4. Click "Load unpacked" and select the Tailginner directory
+4. Click "Load unpacked" and select the Tailgunner directory
 5. The extension should now appear in your toolbar

 ## 🚀 Usage

 1. Navigate to any webpage
-2. Click the Tailginner icon in your Chrome toolbar
+2. Click the Tailgunner icon in your Chrome toolbar
 3. A panel will appear in the bottom-right corner of your browser
 4. The panel shows current viewport dimensions and the active Tailwind breakpoint
 5. Resize your browser window to see the values update in real-time